NickPiperno/ChatGeniusv2/README.md

 # ChatGenius

-A real-time chat application built with Next.js, DynamoDB, and Clerk Authentication.
+A real-time chat application built with Next.js, DynamoDB, and Auth0 Authentication.

 ## Setup